matwerber1/aws-kinesisvideo-webrtc-react/README.md

-# Getting Started with Create React App
+# AWS Kinesis Video WebRTC Demo in React

 This project ports the [awslabs/amazon-kinesis-video-streams-webrtc-sdk-js](https://github.com/awslabs/amazon-kinesis-video-streams-webrtc-sdk-js) to React.